Assess, move, build.

 Powerlifting is also a competitive sport governed by rules and regulations, and our Powerlifting coaches advocate and coach competitors in drug-free, unequipped (raw) lifting.

-We can start where you are
+We start where you are

 Weight training, can I do that?